RatJuggler/sync-gandi-dns/README.md

     $ docker-compose up -d

-Environment variables can also be used to configure image tagging (see the file).
+Environment variables can also be used to configure image tagging (see the file), and a simple health check, using the `--test` option, is available if running under orchestration.

 ## Development